the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 *Checklist for the designated chair of the opening session*

-- Start the video call, or any communication channel 30 minutes before the event to check that everything works
+- Start the video call, or any communication channel 30 minutes before the event to check that everything works.
-- Share links to the documents and other resources for the event on the chat system like Slack
+- Share links to the documents and other resources for the event on the chat system like Slack.
-- Remind attendees of the community participation guideline and the Code of Conduct
+- Remind attendees of the community participation guideline and the Code of Conduct.
-- Introduce the organising committees and the Code of Conduct contact person for the event
+- Introduce the organising committees and the Code of Conduct contact person for the event.
-- Introduce the format of the meeting and when the breaks are scheduled
+- Introduce the format of the meeting and when the breaks are scheduled.
-- Explain the basic protocols for participation
+- Explain the basic protocols for participation.
-  - Muting microphone when not speaking
+  - Muting microphone when not speaking.
-  - Using a chat system during the meeting - if there is one
+  - Using a chat system during the meeting - if there is one.
-- Remind the guidelines for participating in discussions
+- Remind the guidelines for participating in discussions.
-  - Raise hand - on chat, or virtually (like in [Zoom](https://zoom.us/)) or physically
+  - Raise hand - on chat, or virtually (like in [Zoom](https://zoom.us/)) or physically.
-  - Other ways to involve others in the discussion equitably
+  - Other ways to involve others in the discussion equitably.
-- Ask everyone to write down their name, contact (Twitter, email) and other relevant information
+- Ask everyone to write down their name, contact (Twitter, email) and other relevant information.
-  - Provide a place to write down pronouns, but keep that optional
+  - Provide a place to write down pronouns, but keep that optional.
-- Start the meeting with an icebreaker question
+- Start the meeting with an icebreaker question.
-  - Create opportunities for everyone to share something personal (about their hobby, or experiences) on the document or verbally
+  - Create opportunities for everyone to share something personal (about their hobby, or experiences) on the document or verbally.
-- Communicate the ways to have inclusive discussions
+- Communicate the ways to have inclusive discussions.
-- Remind everyone if the video will be recorded
+- Remind everyone if the video will be recorded.
-- Provide an agenda with the names and contact information of the session chairs
+- Provide an agenda with the names and contact information of the session chairs.
-- Remind session chairs of their guidelines in private and make sure that they have all the information and support they need
+- Remind session chairs of their guidelines in private and make sure that they have all the information and support they need.
-- Provide everyone with a way to keep track of sessions and time, for example, a shared link to [cuckoo.team](https://cuckoo.team) clock
+- Provide everyone with a way to keep track of sessions and time, for example, a shared link to [cuckoo.team](https://cuckoo.team) clock.
-- Share how participants can ask for help with troubleshooting, event information or feedback about the event
+- Share how participants can ask for help with troubleshooting, event information or feedback about the event.

 ## After the event

-- Create a debrief document to capture what went well and what could be improved in future events
+- Create a debrief document to capture what went well and what could be improved in future events.
-- Create a small overview blog post to share the main highlights from the event with community/participants immediately
+- Create a small overview blog post to share the main highlights from the event with community/participants immediately.
-- Collect any additional document or information mentioned by others/speakers during the events
+- Collect any additional documents or information mentioned by others/speakers during the events.
-- If the event sessions and talks were recorded, process and publish the recorded videos within a defined time frame
+- If the event sessions and talks were recorded, process and publish the recorded videos within a defined time frame.
-- Send thank you email to everyone with the link of the complete notes and all the relevant information
+- Send thank you emails to everyone with the link of the complete notes and all the relevant information.
-- Send a feedback form to all the participants with the thank you email
+- Send a feedback form to all the participants with the thank you email.
-- Settle all the invoices from the event
+- Settle all the invoices from the event.
-- Host a post-event community call to thank people and share the lessons learned
+- Host a post-event community call to thank people and share the lessons learned.

 ## Bibliography

-- The *Checklist for running a meeting* is a summarised version of the [Gallantries (Galaxy+The Carpentries handbook)](https://galaxy-carpentries.github.io/gallantries/handbook) which is an expanded version of [The Carpentries workshop checklist](https://docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.html)
+- The *Checklist for running a meeting* is a summarised version of the [Gallantries (Galaxy+The Carpentries handbook)](https://galaxy-carpentries.github.io/gallantries/handbook) which is an expanded version of [The Carpentries workshop checklist](https://docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.html).
 - The *Checklist for running a longer event such as a conference or sprint* is a summarised version of the debrief document written by the [chairs of the 1st CarpentryCon conference](https://2018.carpentrycon.org/) organisation committee.